-Remember!
-Treatment should be given as early as possible to stop irreversible follicular regressions!
+Reminder.
+Treatment should take place as early as possible to stop irreversible follicular regression!

 General therapyThis section has been translated automatically.

 In the case of a pronounced desire for therapy, detailed counseling and information about possible therapy options.
 It is important to dampen the usually too high expectations of a successful therapy.
 The primary goal of treatment is to stop the progression of hair loss.

 Reminder.
 Important for all therapy approaches: Therapy successes can only be expected after several weeks to several months of application.